SciDriver/spark-nsls2/examples/db2sharp/README.txt

-The dbsharp data-intensive application that demonstrates the acceleration of the databroker interface for accessing and preprocessing large ptychographic datasets with the spark parallel platform.
+The db2sharp data-intensive application that demonstrates the acceleration of the databroker interface for accessing and preprocessing large ptychographic datasets with the spark parallel platform.